 Willie Mae’s Scotch House: This favorite New Orleans restaurant was a James Beard Award Winner in 2005 as an American Classic.
 At 2401 St. Ann, it is known for it fried chicken.
 I enjoyed the fried chicken, red beans and rice, cornbread and a tasty bread pudding.
 I called the restaurant from the airport and found there was no wait so I had the cab driver drop me off on the way into town.
 It is a great experience.
 They are only open for lunch, so I suggest going early to avoid the lines.
 I also loved the casual atmosphere and the decor featuring family photos.
 They also have a second location in Uptown, Willie Mae’s Grocery & Deli that is open for dinner at 7457 St. Charles Ave.

-Dooky Chase, 2301 Orleans Ave.: Opened in 1941, this is a classic New Orleans restaurant owned by 94 year old legendary Creole chef Leah Chase.
-After it opened it “soon became the meeting place for music and entertainment, civil rights and culture in New Orleans.”
-Leah Chase received the 2016 James Beard Foundation Lifetime Achievement Award.
+Dooky Chase’s Restaurant, 2301 Orleans Ave.: Opened in 1941, this is a classic New Orleans restaurant made famous by legendary Creole chef Leah Chase.
+After she married Dooky Chase in 1946, she transformed it from a bar and sandwich shop to a sit-down restaurant.
+It “soon became the meeting place for music and entertainment, civil rights and culture in New Orleans.”

 The dining rooms are more formal and highlight colorful African-American art.
 For lunch you can order off the menu or eat from the buffet.
 I ordered the Shrimp Creole from the menu, which was excellent, along with a warm peach cobbler with vanilla ice cream!
 Lunch is served Tuesday thru Friday and dinner is served on Fridays only.
 I would suggest calling two weeks in advance to make a reservation.
 504 821 0600.